apostrophecms/apostrophe/README.md

 Note the code that checks whether `area` is actually set before attempting to access its content.
 If no area with that slug has ever been saved, the `area` callback parameter will be null.

 Also note that there is an `err` parameter to the callback.
 Real-world applications should check for errors (and the `app.js` sample application does).

+## Displaying Single Widgets ("Singletons")

+Of course, sometimes you want to enforce a more specific design for an editable page.
+You might, for instance, want to require the user to pick a video for the upper right corner.
+You can do that with `aposSingleton`:

+    {{ aposSingleton({ slug: slug + ':sidebarVideo', type: 'video', area: page.areas.sidebarVideo, edit: edit }) }}

+Note that singletons are stored as areas.
+The only difference is that the interface only displays and edits the first item of the specified type found in the area.
+There is no rich text editor "wrapped around" the widget, so clicking "edit" for a video immediately displays the video dialog box.

+Only widgets (images, videos and the like) may be specified as types for singletons.
+For a standalone rich-text editor that doesn't allow any widgets, just limit the set of controls to those that are not widgets:

+    {{ aposArea({ slug: 'main', items: main, edit: true, controls: [ 'style', 'bold', 'italic', 'createLink' ] }) }}

 ## Grouping Areas Into "Pages"